real-eren/rackva/README.md

-# Rava interpreter
+# Rackva interpreter
 name inspired by Jython
+Rava was taken

 Interpreter for a Java-like language, written in Scheme/Racket.
 Apart from variables and fields being boxed, within the intepreter, values are immutable and functions are referentially-transparent.